 As a choreographer, Suchitra staged her first full-length work, Love Lyrics, in 2004 at the Minnesota Fringe Festival, which included the debut of several original group and solo choreographies.
 She has also been a guest choreographer for the Main Street School of Performing Arts Dance Company, creating and teaching an original work for their Spring 2015 Concert.
 Suchitra continues her choreographic explorations, with a wide repertoire of solo and ensemble Bharatanatyam works.
 Suchitra and Kala Vandanam premiered their newest original full-length ensemble production “Ritu – The Seasons” in January 2017, with the support of a 2015 Knight Arts Challenge grant from the The John S. and James L. Knight Foundation.

-In addition to her Knight Arts Challenge award, Suchitra has also been awarded a 2016 “Next Step” grant from the McKnight Foundation and a 2016 “Folk and Traditional Arts” grant from the Minnesota State Arts Board.
+In addition to her Knight Arts Challenge award, Suchitra has also been awarded a 2016 “Next Step” grant from the McKnight Foundation and 2017 and 2018 “Folk and Traditional Arts” grants from the Minnesota State Arts Board.
 She was also named a 2016 State and Regional Ambassador for IndianRaga.

 Suchitra holds a bachelor’s degree in Chemical Engineering from MIT, and an MBA from the University of Texas-Dallas.
 After an extensive career in several industries, she co-founded a start-up toy company, Enlivenze LLC, in 2012.
 In addition to business interests and passion for the arts, she has volunteered her time support women’s professional development and science and math education for girls.